TheDiscordDude/HuffmanCompression/README.md

 There are 2 outputs for this program :
 - The compressed file : `text_file_comp.bin`
 - The alphabet file used to decompress the file : `text_file_freq.txt`

+The entire Huffman tree will then be presented to you in JSON  format.
+You can see what this looks like thanks to [this](https://jsonvisio.com/editor) website.

 You will then have the result of the entire process.
 ```